 Send messages in script or character-based languages

-The platform supports Non-Latin Characters, also known as Unicode, which are other language scripts such as Hindi and Mandarin.
+The platform supports Non-Latin Characters, also known as Unicode, which are other language scripts such as Arabic, Hindi, and Mandarin.
 You will be able to send messages in any language with a Unicode set, which covers most written languages.
 (See “Length of SMS Message” for information on Unicode message length).

 Right-to-left language scripts (e.g. Arabic and Hebrew) are automatically detected by the system to make typing easier on our platform.
 Note: The user’s telco network and phone must also support the language scripts.